 CipherTrust Cloud Key Manager

-Workaround: Refresh the Azure key vault.
+Workaround: Refresh all the key vaults.

 |KY-27583||CCKM Scheduler: A key rotation or key refresh process remains stuck, and all new scheduled processes go into the scheduled state.|